nosarthur/gita/README.md

 If the delegated `git` command is a single word, the `cmd` tag can be omitted.
 See `push` for an example.
-To disable asynchronous execution, set the `disable_async` tag to be `true`.
+To disable asynchronous execution, set `disable_async` to be `true`.
 See `difftool` for an example.

-If you want a custom command to behave like `gita fetch`, i.e., to apply the command to all repos when no repo is specified, set the `allow_all` option to be `true`.
+If you want a custom command to behave like `gita fetch`, i.e., to apply to all repos when no repo is specified, set `allow_all` to be `true`.
 For example, the following snippet creates a new command `gita comaster [repo-name(s)]` with optional repo name input.